CompArchCam/Janus/README.md

 ## What will Janus do in the future? ##
 We are working on Janus to make it better and more useful.
 Our current plans for improvement include:

+* A Domain Specific Language to control binary modification and instrumentation
 * A better binary alias analysis, including interprocedural analysis of memory locations pointed-to;
 * Support for different forms of parallelism and thread-scheduling policies;
 * Full support for AArch64 binaries;